ebucis/TS_PLAT_API/README.md

 ## Take it for a spin

-1. run indicator in a chart in tradestation first
+1. run ts_plat_api indicator in a chart in Tradestation first (any symbol, any timeframe)

 2. run main.py in python